Django Process Debugger

 Before installing, the extension runs a preflight check for Python version, site-packages, writability, shared-runtime risk, and bundled debugpy availability.
 Successful setup is saved as a workspace profile so you can reuse it later.

-This installs a lightweight bootstrap into the target runtime's site-packages that registers a signal handler.
+This installs a lightweight bootstrap into the target runtime's site-packages that publishes a private activation socket for supported long-running processes.
 Your project code is not modified.

 2. Restart Django